by Eric Markowitz, International Business Times

 When he apparently failed to flash his turn signal at an intersection, a cop pulled him over just after 10:30 p.m. in his hometown of Lugoff, South Carolina, about 30 miles northeast of Columbia.
 The police officer placed Green in handcuffs and took him to the county jail, where he waited overnight until his mother posted roughly $2,000 in bail.
 One of the conditions of his release: Green had to wear—and pay for—an electronic monitoring bracelet.
 An unemployed construction worker who has five kids and lives on a monthly $900 disability check, Green couldn’t believe what he was hearing.
 “Pay for it?”
 Green says with disbelief.
 “I never heard of that.”

 He heard correctly.
-In Richland County, South Carolina, any person ordered to wear an ankle monitor as a condition of bail must lease the bracelet from a for-profit company called Offender Management ...
+In Richland County, South Carolina, any person ordered to wear an ankle monitor as a condition of bail must lease the bracelet from a for-profit company called Offender Management Services.
+OMS charges the ...

 Inside the Shadowy Business of Prison Phone Calls

 An IBTimes investigation into the secretive world of selling phone calls to prisoners and their families.